Mixed-Use Property Investment Guide

 At the same time, this structure adds complexity.
 Financing, tenant management, and valuation require a more detailed approach.

-How It Works
+How Mixed-Use Property Financing Works

-Step 1: Property Evaluation
+Step 1: Evaluating the Property Structure

 The first step is understanding the property’s composition.